jinghuazhao/Computational-Statistics/docs/SYSTEMS.md

 sudo apt install gnome-tweaks
 ```

-Note that `gnome-tweak-tool` has been updated to `gnome-tweaks`, which removes GNOME Shell Extensions support from releasing version 40 and it is
+Note that `gnome-tweak-tool` has been updated to `gnome-tweaks`, which removes gnome shell extensions support from releasing version 40 and it is
 necessary to install `gnome-shell-extension-prefs`.
 After this, the Extension enables 'dash-on-dock' as with user themes and Glassy/Glassy-dark
 through `gnome-tweaks` by unpacking the relevant files to `/usr/share/themes`.
 For WhiteSur, we download and unpack them to .themes and .icons at
 the home directory, e.g.,